We are an independent software vendor (ISV); we develop and market

-XTRAN is a software meta-tool we have developed that marries compiler and expert system technologies to automate software engineering tasks throughout the Software Development Life Cycle — manipulating a wide variety of computer languages, data, and unstructured text — using a rules language that can be learned by any senior software engineer.
+XTRAN is a software meta-tool we have developed that marries compiler and expert system technologies to automate software tasks throughout the Software Development Life Cycle — manipulating a wide variety of computer languages, data, and text — using a rules language that can be learned by any senior software developer.

 code and data become clay,